T20 World Cup: England captain Jos Buttler promises '100 per cent intensity' ahead of Scotland opener

 England begin their T20 World Cup title defence against Scotland in Barbados on Tuesday (3.30pm first ball) with Ireland playing India in New York on Wednesday (also 3.30pm).

-Watch every match from the Men's T20 World Cup live on Sky Sports between now and 29.
+Watch every match from the Men's T20 World Cup live on Sky Sports between now and June 29.
+Stream-contract free with NOW.

 Stream Sky Sports live with no contract on a Month or Day membership on NOW.
 Instant access to live action from the Premier League and EFL, plus darts, cricket, tennis, golf and so much more.